artkostm/cv/index.md

 **Project Roles**: Developer

-The project re-thought how our customer allocates inventory to its stores.
+The project re-thought how our customer allocated inventory to its stores.
 By exploring algorithmic techniques, we developed demand forecasting algorithms, and applyed business rules to those forecasts to deliver improved store-level allocations that consider sales forecasts and regional effects + ecommerce allocation optimization.

 **Partisipation:**
 - Implementation of data pipelines